Jumpstart Lab Curriculum

 Mac OS

-Command Line Tools for XCode
+XCode & Command Line Tools

 Homebrew

-Homebrew is a package management system that makes it super easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.
+Homebrew is a package management system that makes it easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.

 Terminal